ray-project/kuberay/docs/guidance/ingress.md

 #             /raycluster-ingress/(.*)   raycluster-ingress-head-svc:8265 (10.244.0.11:8265)
 # Annotations:  nginx.ingress.kubernetes.io/rewrite-target: /$1

-# Step6: Check `<ip>/raycluster-ingress/` on your browser.
+# Step 6: Check `<ip>/raycluster-ingress/` on your browser.
 You will see the Ray Dashboard.
 #        [Note] The forward slash at the end of the address is necessary. `<ip>/raycluster-ingress`
 #               will report "404 Not Found".
 ```